The Gansu Survey of Children and Families

 • attitudes and practices of children, families, and teachers about parenting and schooling

-• the mechanisms (home, community, school) linking poverty to children's welfare outcomes
+• the institutions (family, community, school) linked to children’s welfare outcomes

 • rural children's human capital acquisition and subsequent labor outcomes, including migration choices and experiences

-The Gansu Survey of Children and Families is supported by the United Kingdom Economic and Social Research Council/Department for International Development (ESRC/DfID) Joint Scheme for Research on International Poverty Reduction .
-Funding for earlier waves of the project came from the World Bank , the Spencer Foundation , and the United States National Institutes of Health .
+The 2015 wave of Gansu Survey of Children and Families was supported by the Hong Kong Research Grants Council (GRF 692713).
+Earlier waves of data were supported by the United Kingdom United Kingdom Economic and Social Research Council/Department for International Development (ESRC/DfID) Joint Scheme for Research on International Poverty Reduction (ESRC RES- 167-25-0250), the World Bank, the Spencer Foundation Small and Major Grants Programs, and the United States National Institutes of Health (1R01TW005930-01 and 5R01TW005930-02).